stevium/vs-nerdx/README.md

 If building from source, use the resulting `VsNerdX.vsix`.

-Currently supported Visual Studio version is 2017.
+Currently supported Visual Studio versions are 2017 and 2019.

 # Usage
 #### Directory node mappings